Safer Taylor Street

 • What we learned: More than 50 percent of injury collisions along the corridor involved pedestrians, with most resulting from a driver failing to yield while turning.
 In addition, over half of auto collisions were caused by risky driver behaviors such as red light running and traveling at unsafe speeds.

-• What's coming: Widening the sidewalk, and in turn reducing the number of travel lanes, provides critical roadway safety improvements with minimal impacts to traffic congestion most of the day.
-Taylor Street will be one lane with turn pockets south of Ellis Street, and expand to two lanes north of Ellis.
+• The Project: Widened the sidewalk, and in turn reduced the number of travel lanes, providing critical roadway safety improvements with minimal impacts to traffic congestion most of the day.
+Taylor Street is now one lane with turn pockets south of Ellis Street, and expands to two lanes north of Ellis.
 This new design still accommodates existing traffic on Taylor Street while substantively improving public safety.
-People walking will have shorter crosswalks and more time to cross, while drivers will have dedicated turn signals separate from pedestrian crossings.
+People walking have shorter crosswalks and more time to cross, while drivers have dedicated turn signals separate from pedestrian crossings.

 Tailored Curbside Access